-The attractive Leopard Danio, as well as the Longfin Leopard Danio, has a slender compressed body and there is a barbel at the end of each lip.
-The longfin variety sports long flowing fins and an extended tail.
-These are small fish reaching lengths of only up to about 2 1/4 inches (6 cm) in the aquarium.
+The attractive Leopard Danio, as well as the Longfin Leopard Danio, has a slender, compressed body and a barbel at the end of each lip.
+The longfin variety sports long, flowing fins and an extended tail.
+These small fish reach lengths of only up to about 2 1/4 inches (6 cm) in the aquarium.
 Their progenitors, the Zebrafish, are thought to be primarily an annual species in the wild.
-But captive bred varieties can have a lifespan of 3 to 4 years, and some have lived up to 5 1/2 years with proper care.
+But captive-bred varieties can have a lifespan of 3 to 4 years, and some have lived up to 5 1/2 years with proper care.

 Longfin Leopard DanioLeopard Danio

-This is a spotted version of the Zebra Danio.
+The Leopard Danio is a spotted version of the Zebra Danio.
 It has a golden or brownish background color with many bluish gray spots, both on the body and on the fins.
-When they swim at the top of the aquarium close to the light their gold bodies are very reflective, giving them a metallic appearance.
+When they swim at the top of the aquarium close to the light, their gold bodies are very reflective, giving them a metallic appearance.

 Size of fish - inches: 2.4 inches (5.99 cm)

-Lifespan: 4 years - hey have an average lifespan of about 3 1/2 years, though some have lived up to 5 1/2 years with proper care.
+Lifespan: 4 years - They have an average lifespan of about 3 1/2 years, though some have lived up to 5 1/2 years with proper care.

 Fish Keeping Difficulty

-The Leopard Danio is a great choice for beginners and are great companions in a community aquarium.
-They tolerate water condition changes with out too many issues and can even be kept without a heater.
-They are usually are very easy to feed and get along with most tank mates.
+Leopard Danios are a great choice for beginning aquarists and are great companions in a community aquarium.
+They tolerate water condition changes without too many issues and can even be kept without a heater.
+They are usually very easy to feed and get along with most tankmates.
 These fish will feed on just about anything that is offered, as long as it floats at the surface where they can readily consume it.